chaonan99/chaonan99.github.io/_posts/2016-08-11-easy-explanation-to-temporal-attention.md

 U_a\in \R^{a\times m}\\
 b_a, w \in \R^{a}
 $$

-So this gives $e_i^{(t)}$ as a scalar value.
+So this gives $$e_i^{(t)}$$ as a scalar value.

 Another detail is that we share those learnable parameters for different time steps, just like what RNN does.
 It can be implemented into the RNN unit so that the unit like LSTM can take a sequence as input.
 And as the equations are all differential, we can learn those parameters using back propagation with any optimization method!

 This mechanism can definitely used in other problems as long as you can transform the problem to a sequence representation.
 Theoretically, it will perform better than input a single item of a sequence because that can be described as a one-hot weight (_i.e._ weight over the sequence with a vector that only a single position takes 1 and others are all 0).
-However, if the attention matrix size $a$ is too small, intuitively, it won't cover all the possible weights to minimize the cost function, so the choice of $a$ is important.
+However, if the attention matrix size $$a$$ is too small, intuitively, it won't cover all the possible weights to minimize the cost function, so the choice of $$a$$ is important.
 But I haven't found a best practice on how to choose that.
-Currently I just set it the same as $r$ (the size of RNN hidden state).
+Currently I just set it the same as $$r$$ (the size of RNN hidden state).
 Tell me if you have some experience!

 # Torch implementation of attention
 [Here](https://gist.github.com/chaonan99/766341e72c63763e028eab9428587f24) is a easy implementation of this temporal attention mechanism in [torch](https://github.com/torch).
 Also shown as follows: